 Our primary business is the optimization and development of oil and gas interests.
-In 2022 we had net income from operations but have incurred losses from operations in 2023 and in years prior to 2022.
+We have incurred losses from operations in 2024 and 2023.
 There is no assurance that we will be profitable or obtain funds necessary to finance our future operations.